 All of this is captured with the Hive Monitor, which sits amongst the hives and transmits data to the cloud.
 APiS’ technology not only increases your bees’ chances of survival but also deters the new problem of hive theft—a threat that has been increasing as the vital insects’ numbers dwindle.

-Ultimately, all of these use cases are enveloped by the larger practice of “precision farming” (a.k.a. “precision agriculture” or just “precision ag”).
+Ultimately, all of these Applications are enveloped by the larger practice of “precision farming” (a.k.a. “precision agriculture” or just “precision ag”).

 “Everything that makes the practice of farming more accurate and controlled when it comes to the growing of crops and raising livestock.”